Bissmella/bissmella.github.io/_pages/about.md

 [code](https://github.com/Bissmella/FineTune_llama_on_chat_data)

 2. Blind navigation in 2d
-This is a 2d implementation of the paper "paper".
+This is a 2d implementation of the paper [Emergence of maps in the memories of blind navigation agents](https://arxiv.org/pdf/2301.13261).
 The main objective is to train a model for navigating an environment without any visual from the surroundings.
-The full project concerns an evolving environment where some part of the environment becomes unreachable as time evovles (for example a fire is spreading in the environment) and the goal of the agent is to navigate through the environment and reach the designated target. [code]()
+The full project concerns an evolving environment where some part of the environment becomes unreachable as time evovles (for example a fire is spreading in the environment) and the goal of the agent is to navigate through the environment and reach the designated target. [code](https://github.com/Bissmella/Blind_navigation_2d.git)

 <!-- For more info
 ------